Taï National Park: Local human population

-The original tribes of the forest region were the Guéré and Oubi, for totemic reasons, did not eat chimpanzees and thus preserved the chimpanzee populations.
+The original tribes of the forest region — the Guéré and Oubi — did not eat chimpanzees for totemic reasons, and thus preserved the chimpanzee populations.
 French influence dated from only the mid-19th century.
 Evidently, there was little settlement in the area before the late 1960s, when reservoir construction in the N'Zo valley and, later, drought in the Sahel, pushed people southwards.
 A population in the area of about 3,200 in 1971 had grown to 57,000 twenty years later.
 The park is now neighbored by 72 villages, and hundreds of illegal squatters live in the park.

-Of the three main groups of farmers, the rural Bakoué and Kroumen cleared forest selectively, sparing medicinal trees; by contrast the Baoulé, in addition to the incomers who include refugees displaced by the dam on the N'Zo river, from the Sahel and from the conflicts in both Liberia and Côte d'Ivoire who now form 90% of the population, have indiscriminately fragmented and destroyed much of the forest in the buffer zone.
+Of the three main groups of farmers, the rural Bakoué and Kroumen cleared forest selectively, sparing medicinal trees; by contrast the Baoulé, in addition to the incomers who include refugees displaced by the dam on the N'Zo river, from the Sahel and from the conflicts in both Liberia and Ivory Coast who now form 90% of the population, have indiscriminately fragmented and destroyed much of the forest in the buffer zone.
 In its place, cash and food crops are planted in shifting cultivation in order to lessen the mortality from malaria.
 The east side of the park has suffered most from this.
 These people neither support the park, nor are informed about it by the authorities (DPN, 2002).